jjmontgo/pdf-service/README.md

 * Create a cloudfront distribution as a frontend to the PDF S3 bucket, which is only accessible through signed URLs.
 * Get your cloudfront signing keys from your root AWS account.
 * Create another S3 bucket to store the cloudfront private key.
+* Give the Lambda function access to the S3 bucket with the private key.

 #### Create a cloudfront distribution for the PDF S3 bucket